 We’ve already talked about how having a fever, using a diet mixer, eating a low-carb diet and simply having diabetes can all throw off a breathalyzer test, but those are hardly the only things that can mess with the test’s effectiveness.
 Unfortunately, while there are many factors which can affect the accuracy of a breath result, the prosecution’s experts will usually claim the breathalyzer was working properly.
-Your San Diego DUI attorney’s toxicologist can always challenge the reliability of the breathalyzer, but it is important to realize the prosecution rarely dismisses cases based upon claims the breathalyzer result is invalid, so these cases will usually go to trial.
+Your attorney’s toxicologist can always challenge the reliability of the breathalyzer, but it is important to realize the prosecution rarely dismisses cases based upon claims the breathalyzer result is invalid, so these cases will usually go to trial.
 If you already plan on going to trial though, these factors can provide additional support to your not guilty plea.

 - Temperature changes in the room that the machines have not been calibrated to